amethyst/rustrogueliketutorial/book/src/chapter_8.md

 This sets the background of the cell at which the mouse is pointed to magenta.
 As you can see, mouse information arrives from RLTK as part of the context.

-Now we'll introduct a new function, `draw_tooltips` and call it at the end of `draw_ui`.
+Now we'll introduce a new function, `draw_tooltips` and call it at the end of `draw_ui`.
 New new function looks like this:

 ```rust
 fn draw_tooltips(ecs: &World, ctx : &mut Rltk) {